 3 hours of college level math or computer science

 Since the CPA examination is one of the most difficult professional exams, you will likely want to take a CPA review courses or a preparation course which can cover general terms and total content or individual questions or sections of review.
 Alaska will acknowledge these courses and counts them towards your 150 semester hours.
 These courses must be taken for credit at an accredited institution.
-Commercial courses might be helpful later on, but they cannot be taken to satisfy the Board's requirements to sit for the test.
+Commercial accounting courses might be helpful as reviews later on, but they cannot be taken to satisfy the Board's requirements to sit for the test.

-Alaska acknowledged bachelor's degrees from out of state institutions, but the Board will want to see that your degree comes from an accredited college or university.
-Make sure that your degree is certified by one of the following accreditation agencies:
+Alaska acknowledges bachelor's degrees from out of state institutions, but the Board will want to see that your accounting degree comes from an accredited college or university.
+Make sure that your accounting degree is certified by one of the following accreditation agencies:

 - Southern Association of Colleges and Schools

 - New England Association of Colleges and Schools